My child has

 Dr. Steve Muyskens grew up in Des Moines, IA, and quickly developed an interest in the sciences and medicine.
 He attended the University of Kansas for undergraduate training and graduated with a B.A. in biology.
 He spent his free time volunteering through the United Way of Douglas County and in local emergency rooms.
 More importantly, he realized his passion for Kansas basketball and spent the cold Kansas winters attending basketball games.

 After graduation, he attended medical school at the University of Iowa, Carver College of Medicine.
 During his third and fourth years of medical school he became interested in pediatric cardiology and the care of these patients in underserved countries.
-Subsequently, he traveled to Efate, Vanuatu, in the south pacific to volunteer at a local hospital.
+He was awarded the Barry Freeman Memorial Fellowship and traveled to Efate, Vanuatu, in the South Pacific to volunteer at a local hospital.
 The experience of working with sick children, especially those with heart disease, with limited resources shaped his practice and passion for cardiology.

 Dr. Muyskens trained in pediatrics and pediatric cardiology at Washington University School of Medicine in Saint Louis, MO.
-During these six years he developed his interest in non-invasive imaging and pursued additional training in cardiovascular magnetic resonance imaging (known as cardiac MRI or CMR) through the Mallinckrodt Institute of Radiology at Barnes-Jewish Hospital and Washington University.
+During these six years, he developed his interest in non-invasive imaging and pursued additional training in cardiovascular magnetic resonance imaging (CMRI) and computed tomography.
 He also met his wife, Melissa, a pediatric cardiovascular intensive care nurse.
-Following his graduation he spent three months at Boston Children’s Hospital, Harvard School of Medicine, increasing his knowledge and experience in CMR.
+Following graduation, he participated in a physician fellowship at Boston Children’s Hospital, Harvard School of Medicine, increasing his knowledge and experience in CMRI.

-Since being at Cook Children’s, Dr. Muyskens has developed the Cardiovascular Magnetic Resonance Imaging (CMRI) program which performs and interprets CMRI in cardiology patients of all ages and with all types of heart disease.
+Since being at Cook Children's, Dr. Muyskens has developed the CMRI program which performs and interprets CMRI in patients of all ages and with all types of heart disease.
 Magnetic resonance imaging (MRI) is noninvasive and takes pictures of the heart and surrounding structures using a large magnet, radiowaves and a computer.
 Additionally, the imaging is obtained without using radiation.
 MRIs are performed to evaluate the structure and function of the heart and blood vessels and may provide cardiologists with information that cannot be obtained by other tests.
-Since January 2011 when this program was introduced, more than 300 cardiovascular MRIs have been performed at Cook Children's.
+Since January 2011, when this program was introduced, approximately 600 cardiovascular MRIs have been performed at Cook Children's.

 Copyright 2016 by Cook Children's Health Care System, Fort Worth, Texas